Chargeback Time LimitHere’s Everything You Need to Know

 How Long Do Merchants Have to Respond to a Dispute?

-Generally speaking, merchants will have 30 days to respond to each phase when dealing with Visa or Discover chargebacks.
-For Mastercard, the time limit is 45 days per phase, and with American Express, the response time frame is only 20 days per phase.
+Generally speaking, merchants will have 20 days to respond to each phase when dealing with Visa, American Express, or Discover card chargebacks.
+For Mastercard, the time limit is 45 days per phase.

 What Factors Determine a Chargeback Time Limit?

-As we mentioned earlier, it’s not just the card networks who can control the time frames for chargebacks.
-Acquirers have to meet the deadlines, too, and they may move up the merchant’s deadline to buy themselves a little more time.
+As we mentioned earlier, it’s not just the card networks that can control the time frames for chargebacks.
+Banks have to meet the deadlines, too, and they may move up the merchant’s deadline to buy themselves a little more time.

 For example, a Chase Bank cardholder will only have 60 days to dispute a transaction, despite the network’s limit being 120 days.
 The networks say merchants have a 45-day response window, but the Chase credit card chargeback time limit for merchants is 39 days.